bognabognabogna/microbial_lag_calculator/README.md

 - biomass increase method,
 - parameter fitting method,
 </br>
-While possible supported models are as follows:
-- exponential model
-- logistic model
-- Monod model
-- Baranyi model

 ## Installation

-You can install the latest development version from GitHub with these R commands:
+You can install the latest development version of `miLag` package from GitHub with these R commands:

 ``` r